srMarquinho/ultimate-dividend-portfolio/README.md

 **Too small:** Use `ctrl +` (`cmd +` on mac) to zoom in.

 **Hundreds of transactions to add:** You probably be alright adding the average price you paid for each stock.
-Unless you want a detailed summary. (transactions summary not yet available)
+Unless you want a detailed summary.

 ## "#ERROR!" or "Loading..."
 Note